-Teleprospecting: When cutting response time is a priority (and when it’s not)
+Teleprospecting: When marketing lead response time is a priority (and when it’s not)

 When you’re converting inquiries into qualified leads, it’s widely believed that time is of the essence.
 Even research published in the Harvard Business Review says you’re almost seven times more likely to qualify a lead if you respond by phone within five minutes than if you respond an hour later.

 That’s why, when one of our Research Partners, a B2B telecommunications company, wanted to convert more inbound leads into sales-ready ones, we cut our response time.
 The results were surprising, as you’ll see in a moment.

 We typically phoned people who submitted a Web form on the company’s site within about five hours.
 We slashed that to five minutes or less with:

 - Automated alerts — Our IT team developed a program that notified our lead generation specialists to make a call the moment someone submitted a Web form.

 - Adjusted hours — A lead generation specialist was always available during the hours when someone would most likely submit a Web form.

 - An easier-to-use database — Lead generation specialists had to go through several steps to access the partner’s database; we revised it so they could reach the lead they needed in one click.